Washington’s Week 5 preview: Facing the challenge presented by Rams star Aaron Donald

 Questionable

 The Rams are pretty healthy.
-The backup right tackle, Bobby Evans, is the only surefire absence, and two starters — inside linebacker Micah Kiser (groin) and cornerback Troy Hill (ankle) — are questionable.
+Backup right tackle Bobby Evans (shoulder) is the only surefire absence, and two starters — inside linebacker Micah Kiser (groin) and cornerback Troy Hill (ankle) — are questionable.

 Rams